LogNi-FinTech/site/index.md

 ## LoogNi FinTech (LooFi)

-LoogNi FinTech is an Open Source Cloud Native FinTech Platform for Digital wallet, Digital Payment & Digital Bank.
+LoogNi FinTech (LooFi) is an Open Source Cloud Native FinTech Platform for Digital wallet, Digital Payment & Digital Bank.
 We provide open source and enterprise fintech platform and consultation to any tech company.